PHSKC-APDE/claims_data/analysis/Medicaid cohort function/Medicaid cohort function README.md

 | amharic_t | Percent of total person time (months) with Amharic language | numeric | >=0.0 and <=100.0

 *Note: For all _t variables, the denominator equals the total months of person time with non-missing demographics (e.g. gender, race, or language).
 For race, a month with "non-Hispanic" is considered missing if no other race information was available.
 For language, both spoken and written language must be missing simultaneously for a month not to contribute to the denominator person time.*

+## Update history

+# Version 1.2:
+-For R script, switched to odbc package for consistency -Added 3 new variables to results table - mutually exclusive race, mutually exclusive gender, and date of birth -Modified SQL script so that global temporary table is created to facilitate subsequent data work

 ## List of languages in Medicaid eligibility data